-In relation to its gearbox technology, Hansen Transmissions, which was acquired by the Group in May 2006, has, as at the date of this Offering Circular, been granted 77 patents and applications having been submitted for 135 others.
+In relation to its gearbox technology, Hansen Transmissions, which was acquired by the Group in May 2006, has, as at 26 September 2007, been granted 95 patents and applications having been submitted for 142 others.

 The Group is entitled to apply for registration of its product designs under the intellectual property laws of various countries.
-Other than in relation to Hansen Transmissions the Group has presently not made any applications for registration of any patents in any country.
+Other than in relation to Hansen Transmissions, the Group has only made a limited number of applications for registration of any patents.
 As a result, its employment contracts, particularly those with certain of its employees who have special technical knowledge about its WTGs or its business, contain a general confidentiality undertaking.
 For employees of the Group research and development subsidiaries, the confidentiality undertaking extends for a specified period following the termination of employment.
 In addition to the confidentiality provisions, these employment agreements often contain non-competition clauses.